pinkkis/pinkkis/README.md

 I'm Kristian Koivisto-Kokko, a Finnish expat living in Ireland.
 Experienced Frontend Web Developer, Noodling with backends with Node.js, and wating to Create cool video games and tooling.
 I also have a day job to actually pay bills :)

-I'm always on the lookout for new opportunities, so feel free to be in contact.

 - 🔭 I’m currently working on growth as a Senior Frontend Developer at [Teamwork](https://teamwork.com).
 - 🌱 I’m currently learning the [Godot Engine](https://github.com/godotengine/godot) to create games
-- 💬 Ask me about Loom, StencilJS, Angular, Node.js, TypeScript, Sass
+- 💬 Ask me about Loom, StencilJS, Angular, Vue, Node.js, TypeScript, Sass
 - 😄 Pronouns: He/Him
 - 📫 How to reach me:
   - twitter: [@pinkkis](https://twitter.com/pinkkis)